rafia37/PAN-Database-Application/README.md

 # PAN-Database-Application
 A database web application built from scratch using Azure SQL Database, Java, JDBC, JSP and HTML for a DBMS Class project.
-Descroption of the database, requirements and queries along with frequencies are provided below -
+Description of the database, requirements and queries along with frequencies are provided below -

 ### Overview